linc-lion/linc-cv/README.md

 * Copy `whisker_model_yolo.h5` from `linc-cv-data` to linc-cv/linc-cv/data.
   * The `whisker_model_yolo.h5` model was built by previous developers.
 Unfortunately, the training code is missing.
 * Export the following ENV variables:
   * LINC_USERNAME.
-Username used to login to https://linc-website.herokuapp.com/
+Username used to login to LINC website.
   * LINC_PASSWORD.
-Password used to login to https://linc-website.herokuapp.com/
+Password used to login to LINC website.
 * Make sure your LINC_USERNAME is added to the ALLOWED_EMAILS environment variable on Heroku linc-api app.
 * Execute the following training commands in linc-cv/linc-cv/main.py:
   * python <path_to>/linc-cv/linc_cv/main.py --parse-lion-database